 5. A Chettinad Meal at Hotel Guru

 On our way back from Pondicherry to Chennai, we stopped at Hotel Guru in Mamallapuram (Mahabalipuram).
 It was one of the most memorable meals on the trip, as we really enjoyed our traditional Chettinad Meal the traditional way, i.e. eating with our hands.
 Okay, I admit, I could only go so far before I had to resort to using a spoon, but at least I tried!
 The meal was served on a banana leaf, to add on to the authenticity.
-Comprising of Rasam, Sambhar, Rice, Papad and Vegetables, it was a mouth-watering meal with Seviyan Kheer and Buttermilk served as desserts.
+Comprising of Rasam, Sambhar, Rice, Papad and Vegetables, it was a mouth-watering meal with Seviyan Kheer and Buttermilk served at the end of the meal.
 The Fresh Pineapple Juice that we had tasted so fresh that it was akin to drinking juice from a pineapple still attached to the tree.

 Hotel Guru: ECR, 603104 Mahabalipuram, Tamil Nadu, India.
 P: 093846 24046